AI learns to type on a phone like humans

-Category: Environment Hits: 2To really understand how people type on touchscreens, researchers have created the first artificial intelligence model that predicts how people move their eyes and fingers while typing.
+Category: Environment Hits: 14To really understand how people type on touchscreens, researchers have created the first artificial intelligence model that predicts how people move their eyes and fingers while typing.
 The AI model can simulate how a human user would type any sentence on any keyboard design.
 It makes errors, detects and corrects them, and also predicts how people adapt to a new auto-correction system or keyboard design.

 Read more https://www.sciencedaily.com/releases/2021/05/210512083432.htm